atacanb/BankDemo/readme.md

-This is the readme for the Demo
+This is the readme internet change for the Demo
 ===============================

 by Ata Bertay